KamarajuKusumanchi/soofaloofa.github.io/content/posts/2014-07-02-creating-restful-apis-with-cloud-endpoints.md

 HTTP DELETE /users/{id}
 ```

-Given our model we can define a basic Cloud Endpoints message representing a `User`.
+Given this model we can define a basic Cloud Endpoints message representing a `User`.

 ```python
 class UserMessage(messages.Message):